Derrick Bell: NAACP and school desegregation cases

 In 1959, the Justice Department asked him to resign his membership in the National Association for the Advancement of Colored People (NAACP) because it was thought that his objectivity, and that of the department, might be compromised or called into question.
 Rather than give up his NAACP membership and compromise his principles, Bell left the Justice Department.

 Bell returned to Pittsburgh and joined the local chapter of the NAACP.
-Soon afterward in 1960, Bell was recruited by Thurgood Marshall, the head of the NAACP'S legal arm and the NAACP Legal Defense and Educational Fund (LDF).
+Soon afterward in 1960, Bell was recruited by Thurgood Marshall, the head of the NAACP's legal arm and the NAACP Legal Defense and Educational Fund (LDF).
 Bell would join the NAACP Legal Defense Fund in Pittsburgh, crafting legal strategies at the forefront of the battle to undo racist laws and segregation in schools.
 At the LDF, he worked alongside other prominent civil-rights attorneys such as Thurgood Marshall, Robert L. Carter, and Constance Baker Motley.
 Bell was assigned to Mississippi where during his trips to the state, he had to be very cautious.
 For example, once while in Jackson, he was arrested for using a white-only phone booth.
 After returning to NY, "Marshall mordantly joked that, if he got himself killed in Mississippi, the L.D.F. would use his funeral as a fund-raiser."
 When Bell was in Mississippi, he provided legal support to Mississippi schools, colleges, voting rights activists, and Freedom Riders.
 He also supported James Meredith's attempt to attend the Ole Miss Law School in 1962.

 While working at the LDF, Bell supervised more than 300 school desegregation cases and spearheaded the fight of James Meredith to secure admission to the University of Mississippi, over the protests of Governor Ross Barnett.
-Afterward, he said of this period,"I learned a lot about evasiveness, and how racists could use a system to forestall equality...I also learned a lot riding those dusty roads and walking into those sullen hostile courts in Jackson, Mississippi.
+Afterward, he said of this period, "I learned a lot about evasiveness, and how racists could use a system to forestall equality...I also learned a lot riding those dusty roads and walking into those sullen hostile courts in Jackson, Mississippi.
 It just seems that unless something's pushed unless you litigate, nothing happens."

 Later in life, Bell questioned the approach of integration they took in these school cases.
-Throughout the South, often the winning rulings and the following desegregation caused white flight, and ultimately keeping the schools segregated.
+Throughout the South, often the winning rulings and the following desegregation caused white flight, ultimately keeping the schools segregated.
 Later, as an academic, these practical results led him to conclude that "racism is so deeply rooted in the makeup of American society that it has been able to reassert itself after each successive wave of reform aimed at eliminating it."